 But, it wasn’t always this way…

 As a kid, I didn’t like to write.
 Not one little bit.
-I was the one who used the biggest handwriting possible to fill the one or two pages assigned as quickly as possible.
+I was the one who used the biggest handwriting possible to fill the one or two pages assigned as fast as I could.
 I loved reading (a lot!), but I hated writing.

 After graduation, I got a job in Detroit developing hybrid cars.
 It was interesting, but I felt like something was missing.

 While working, I went back to school at night.
 There, returned once again to laboratories and textbooks, I finally realized what was missing.
 At my job, there was never any raw discovery, no search for a great answer to an involved question.
 I needed to be learning something new.
 I needed to create something the world had never seen before.

 So, I quit my job.

 I went back to school (again!) to learn biomechanics and research how the human body gets injured.
 The University of Virginia was a fantastic, energetic place to be, filled with passionate people all eager to push the bounds of what we know.
 There were new subjects to master in class and new problems to explore in the lab. (and, a husband to meet on the softball field 😉 But, that’s a different story…)

 At UVA, I worked with the NFL to understand Turf Toe injuries in professional football players.
 I tested, analyzed data, and synthesized the results into a meaningful conclusion.

 And, most importantly, I started to write.

 After I graduated, I moved to Dayton, Ohio to research biometrics at Wright-Patterson Air Force base.
 And I kept on publishing.
 It got to the point that I wanted to do projects just to have the fun of writing and seeing the results in print.